Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 The Notre Dame Cathedral of Saigon under repair on the left side and the Sai Gon Central Post Office on the right side in Ho Chi Minh City, Vietnam

-The Notre Dame Cathedral (under repair – left) and the Sai Gon Central Post Office (right)
+The Notre Dame Cathedral (under repair – left) and the Saigon Central Post Office (right)

 Independence Palace.
 This is sometimes called the Reunification Palace.
 It’s southwest of the cathedral and post office, which is good because you want to walk towards it from this direction to fully admire the area leading up to it.
+Here’s my guide to visiting the palace.

 The large, white palace known as Independence Palace in District 1, Ho Chi Minh City, Vietnam